hunterjackson/docs/source/mqtt.rst

 The keep alive functionality assures that the connection is still open and both broker and client are connected to one another.
 Therefore the client specifies a time interval in seconds and communicates it to the broker during the establishment of the connection.
-The interval is the longest possible period of time, which broker and client can endure without sending a message."
+The interval is the longest possible period of time, which broker and client can endure without sending a message.

 * Data type:  int
 * Importance: medium